 Learn the secrets for earning the highest early childhood education salary possible.

 There are great job opportunities if you’re looking for a career in early childhood education.
-According to the U.S. Bureau of Labor Statistics’ (BLS) 2016-17 Occupational Outlook Handbook, the job outlook for preschool teachers is expected to grow 7 percent through 2024.
+According to the U.S. Bureau of Labor Statistics’ (BLS) 2016-17 Occupational Outlook Handbook, the job outlook for preschool teachers is expected to grow 7 percent through 2024, which is right in line with job growth for all other professions.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

-According to the BLS, the median national annual salary for preschool teachers is $28,120, with preschool and childcare center directors earning a median annual salary of $45,260.
+According to the BLS, the median national annual salary for preschool teachers is $28,790, with those working in elementary and primary schools earning a median annual salary of $45,230.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.

 The Path to Higher Wages

 The normal career path in early childhood education will generally follow an upward path of promotions.
 If you enter the industry on the ground level, you might start as an assistant teacher and improve your salary after you become a teacher, and then a lead teacher.
 Eventually, with more education and experience, you can advance to the role of director of a school or center.
 With greater responsibilities come greater financial rewards.

 While finding an early childhood education job in a different city or state can offer you higher pay, you may not want to relocate.
 Pre-K Now suggests that teachers can also improve their wages with additional education or specialized training.
 Teachers sometimes begin their careers in a preschool with an associate’s degree in early childhood education.
 Those who hold bachelor’s degrees generally qualify to teach kindergarten through third grade.
 Teaching a higher grade level typically results in a higher salary.
 Getting a master’s degree or adding another endorsement onto your resume will also help, and may also open up more job opportunities.